Ceramic Injection Moulding

 After deciding which ceramic you want to have for your application, the CIM process is as follows:

 The first step in CIM begins with very fine ceramic powders which are compounded with polymer binders into a feedstock.
-During moulding, the binder melts, plasticizes and carries the ceramic powder into the mould.
+During moulding, the feedstock plasticizes and is injected with high pressure into the cavity.

 The next step is removing the binder thermally or chemically in a furnace, a so called debinding process.